-Banksy uses fresh ways to get people together.
-And to get them talking.
+Banksy uses fresh ways to get people together, to get them talking.
 For example, in 2014 he launched his famed “31 works of art in 31 days” in New York city, where he staged a street art 'pop-up' each day, posted it on social media, and challenged people to locate it before it got defaced.

-Hundreds of locals and tourists alike flocked the streets of New York that month, some even forming search groups.
-These urgent art hunters excitedly took photos, reposted them on social media, and told their friends every time they found the 'piece of the day.'
+Hundreds of locals and tourists flocked the streets of New York that month, some even forming search groups.
+These art hunters excitedly took photos, reposted them on social media, and told their friends every time they found the 'piece of the day.'
 It was a uniting experience for the city.

-See, art collectors want Banksy works not because they are particularly skilled - many are simple stencil silhouettes - but because of how his work creates social buzz.
+So, art collectors want Banksy works not because they are particularly skilled - many are simple stencil silhouettes - but because of how his work creates social buzz.

-As the sad little 'baaaas' from Banksy's mobile Meat Truck echoed in the streets of New York, residents were caught both laughing and moaning empathetically for our puppet friends on their way to the slaughterhouse.
+As the sad little 'baaaas' from Banksy's mobile Meat Truck echoed in the streets of New York, residents were caught both laughing and moaning empathetically for the puppet friends on their way to the slaughterhouse.

 STIRRING THE POT